ymunemasa/data-tutorials/tutorials/hortonworks/how-to-process-data-with-apache-pig-hdp2.5/tutorial.md

 ![select_pig_view](/assets/how-to-process-data-with-apache-pig-hdp2.5/select_pig_view.png)

+You can also explore **Grunt shell** from the terminal which is used to write Pig Latin scripts.
+There are 3 execute modes of accessing Grunt shell:

+1\. local - Type `pig -x local` to enter the shell
+2\. mapreduce - Type `pig -x mapreduce` to enter the shell
+3\. tez - Type `pig -x tez` to enter the shell

+Default is mapreduce, so if you just type `pig`, it will use mapreduce as the execution mode.
+Explore this [link](https://pig.apache.org/docs/r0.16.0/cmds.html) to explore more about the grunt shell.

 #### 3.1 Explore the Pig User Interface

 We see the `Pig user interface` in our browser window.
 On the left we can choose between our `saved Pig  Scripts`,  `UDFs`  and the `Pig  Jobs` executed in the past.
 To the right of this menu bar we see our `saved Pig  Scripts`.